-It seems like everyone is talking about TikTok.
-Generation Z can’t stop making them, young Millennials are adding it to their social consumption next to Instagram and Facebook, and Boomers can’t stop asking what it is.
-Meanwhile marketers are wondering: how can we capitalize on this hyper-engaged audience?
+Let’s be honest, everyone is talking about TikTok.
+Generation Z can’t stop making them, Millennials are adding it to their social consumption next to Instagram and Facebook, and Boomers are starting to engage on it as well.
+Meanwhile marketers are quickly trying to capitalize on this hyper-engaged audience.

-As the app continues to skyrocket in popularity among young people, many brands are hungry to create content that will engage a new audience.
+As the app continues to skyrocket in popularity, many brands are hungry to create content that will engage a new audience.
 But ask any social media guru, and they’ll immediately tell you that TikTok is a totally different beast than other platforms.

 So where do you begin with TikTok?
 How do you know if it’s right for your brand?
-We’re giving you all the deets on this new platform, and how to succeed on the app if it’s right for you.
+Keep reading and we’ll give you all the details on how to succeed on the app.

 A Brief History of TikTok

-TikTok is a video-based social media platform, generally dominated by Generation Z. These teens (and tweens) post videos up to one minute in length.
+TikTok is a video-based social media platform, originally dominated by Generation Z.

 Music is a huge part of many TikTok trends and videos, probably due to the fact that the app used to be known as Musical.ly, where users would lip sync to songs or audio clips.
 That concept still exists in many videos on TikTok, but more commonly songs go viral by being used in dance trend videos, where thousands of users do a choreographed dance or action to a specific song.